spoulson/Chatmore/README.markdown

 Chatmore web-based IRC client
 =============================

-Release 2012-02-21
+Release 2012-03-14
 Github repo: https://github.com/spoulson/Chatmore
 Shawn Poulson, http://explodingcoder.com

 INTRODUCTION
 ------------
 ### What does Chatmore do?
  - Chatmore implements the IRC client protocol (RFC 2812) in order to chat in realtime on IRC chat networks.
  - Enables web-based IRC access where installation of a native client is prohibited or inconvenient.
+ - User interface is focused on simplistic and functional for ease of use.

 ### What *doesn't* Chatmore do?
  - Chatmore doesn't make IRC connections from the browser PC.
 It only talks over HTTP(S) to the hosting web server.
 The web server maintains the IRC connection.
+ - There are no tabs or multiple chat windows.
+All activity is in one view.
  - Chatmore doesn't do everything because it's not finished.
 It is under heavy development, so is currently considered alpha grade software.

 ### Why use Chatmore?
  - No end-user client installation.
+Minimal server requirements.
  - Chatmore aims to be a better web IRC client.
 At the time of writing, there are few alternatives for self-hosting web-based IRC clients.
  - You want to access IRC networks from anywhere there's a web browser, such as an Internet cafe, while using a computer that you don't own, etc.